xtremekratos/Resumocha_MiniProject/README.md

 # Resumocha_MiniProject
-A repo for our 5th sem dbms mini project
+A repo for our 7th sem WEB mini project